waveciou/waveciou/README.md

 ## 👀 About

-My name is 丘惟夫 (waveciou) or you can call me Jeff, I am a frontend developer from Taiwan.
+My name is 丘惟夫 (waveciou) or you can call me Jeff.
+I'm a frontend developer from Taiwan with 6+ years of experience in website development.

-I have 6 years+ experience of website development, and currently working at IoT technology company and responsible for maintaining with e-commerce platform website and developing new features.
-Familiar use HTML, CSS, JavaScript, TypeScript and morden JavaScript frameworks such as Vue.js and React.js.
+Currently, I'm working at an IoT technology company and responsible for maintaining e-commerce platform websites and developing new features.
+Familiar with using HTML, CSS, JavaScript, TypeScript and modern JavaScript frameworks such as Vue.js and React.js.

-I keen on research CSS and JavaScript, and use them to create some funny projects.
-I think the frontend programers are not only engineers but also the creators.
-I hope I can use my skills to make the world a better place.
+I'm keen on researching CSS and JavaScript and using them to create some fun projects.
+I believe that frontend programmers are not only engineers but also the creators.
+I hope to use my skills to make the world a better place.

 ## 📚 Languages & Frameworks

-I have some experience of use these technology or tools for development.
+I have some experience with using these technologies or tools for development.

 <a href="https://developer.mozilla.org/zh-TW/docs/Web/HTML" target="_blank" style="text-decoration:none;" rel="noreferrer" title="HTML5">
 <img width="40" height="40" src="https://user-images.githubusercontent.com/17502097/160254564-e43559c9-7d59-41ad-9edd-2717aba03a5f.svg" />